|Understand your MSDS with the MS-Demystifier

-Mystified by all those terms in your MSDS's?
-The MS-Demystifier automatically scans your text or HTML-based MSDS's and inserts appropriate hyperlinks to our MSDS HyperGlossary.
+Mystified by all those terms in your Safety Data Sheets (SDS's)?
+The SDS-Demystifier automatically scans your text or HTML-based SDS's and inserts appropriate hyperlinks to our SDS HyperGlossary.

 Yes, no more sweating over what "diaphoresis" means.
-Simply run your sheet through the MS-Demystifier and your MSDS will forever say diaphoresis instead of plain old diaphoresis.
+Simply run your sheet through the SDS-Demystifier and your SDS will forever say diaphoresis instead of plain old diaphoresis.
 Explanations for any term will only be one click away!
 See our examples page.

 All of the versions of Internet Explorer that we've tried limit your input to 32,000 characters.
 We've not examined the limits for users of other browsers.
 IE users with longer documents can split them into two or more portions and demystify each part separately.
-Another solution is to remove extraneous spaces and tabs in your HTML files (HTML optimizer software or web sites can reduce your HTML file size).
+Another solution is to remove extraneous spaces and tabs in your HTML files using a web-based optimizer tool such as HTML Compressor.

 This can happen when there is an error in the original page's HTML code.
 Read through your source document to the point of the last hyperlink and then look around for HTML errors such as missing quotation marks, brackets etc.

-Use of the MS-Demystifier and MSDS HyperGlossary is completely free.
+Use of the SDS-Demystifier and SDS HyperGlossary is completely free.
 And we don't make you register, ask who you are, or abuse you with cookies.
 So what's in it for us?
-1) It demonstrates the kind of expertise that ILPI can provide to your company, 2) it's a great community service and 3) it drives traffic to our (advertiser-supported) MSDS pages.
+1) It demonstrates the kind of expertise that ILPI can provide to your company, 2) it's a great community service and 3) it drives traffic to our (advertiser-supported) SDS pages.

 Currently, no. But if you want to pay us, we'd be happy to consider doing it for you!